HenrikSamuelsson/rust-learning-path/notes-on-rust/compiler/cargo/cargo-compile.md

 Then, when being in the folder where we want the new project, we use cargo to create a new project with the command `cargo new rust_test`.
 The `rust_test` part of the command is the name that we have chosen for this project.

-Below is an example of running cargo to generate a project:
+Below is an example of running cargo to generate the project by the use of PowerShell on a computer running Windows:

 ```txt
 PS C:\github\rust-learning-path\notes-on-rust\compiler\cargo> cargo new rust_test